Posted: 19 Jul 2012 09:23 PM PDT

 outstanding print jobs in the

-C:\Windows\system32\spool\printers\
+C:\Windows\system32\spool\printers\ directory,

 restart the spoolsv.exe service, and then start printing again.
 That's a